Has The NYC DOHMH Received Reports Of Legionellosis Cases Occurring In Residents From Your Building?

 IT IS HEREBY ORDERED that, upon service of this Order, you shall:

 (1) Within 72 hours, solicit the services of a qualified consultant to assist in the development of a Legionella sampling plan based on an assessment of the building’s potable water system.

-That’s us.
-Our staff consists of a Legionella consultant with the highest water treatment credential: Certified Water Technologist.
+That is us!
+Our staff consists of qualified environmental consultants and certified water technologists.
 The NYC-CTIS’s team will develop a comprehensive Legionella sampling plan based on an assessment of your building’s entire domestic water piping system (drinking water systems).